pkrumins/dnode/README.markdown

     </html>

-Also note that .listen() returns "this", so you can bind multiple listeners to the same DNode instance by chaining .listen() calls.
+Also note that .listen() returns "this", so you can bind multiple listeners to the same dnode instance by chaining .listen() calls.
 This is useful when socket.io clients need to access the same service as regular node.js network sockets.